Back to Blog

 The Bottom Line

 A good bar inventory count is simple, repeatable, and reviewable.
 Standardize when you count, how you estimate partials, and how quickly you investigate variance.
-When those pieces are in place, inventory stops being a chore and starts becoming a control system.
+When those pieces are in place, inventory stops being a chore and starts becoming a control system that feeds directly into your bar profit tracking.

 If you want a faster process with fewer counting errors, see how BarGuard automates your inventory counts.